TheOldPresbyope/moOdeCDPlay/README.md

 - LG "Slim Portable DVD Writer" model GP65NB60 [purchased new on-line for under US$30]
 - Canakit 5v/3.0a Raspberry Pi AC adapter with USB-C ouput

-A powered USB hub did not seem to be necessary with this hardware combination, but it may be necessary with more peripherals attached, with other optical-drive models, or with other RPi models.
+A powered USB hub did not seem to be necessary with this hardware combination (no problems loading a CD or starting a track), but it may be necessary with more peripherals attached, with other optical-drive models, or with other RPi models.
+If in doubt, use a powered hub.

 ### SoX